AviatrixSystems/Docs/HowTos/transit_s3_end_point.rst

   4.4.
 Click Add New

   4.5.
-Enter fields for Src CIDR, protocol, Interface (select the one with VGW) and SNAT IPs as below example.
+Enter fields for Src CIDR, protocol, Interface (select Interface eth0) and SNAT IP as below example.

   4.6.
 Click Save

   4.7.
 Repeat the above steps for more entries.